miksik98/HarmonySolverPlugin/README.md

 Each note of melody will be harmonized.
 The number of chords will be equal to number of notes.

 There are also some example scores in folder /examples/soprano.

+### Solved exercise validator
+To check correctness of your own solution open a tab called "Validator".

+Here is a button which you can press to validate opened score.
+Score should contain all four voices satisfying chord homophony.
+Rules that will be evaluated:
+* Parallel octaves
+* Parallel fifths
+* Crossing voices
+* One direction
+* Forbidden jump
+* Hidden octaves
+* False relation

+All chords will be treated by validator as if they have different harmonic functions.
+So when for example tonic will be repeated with fifth between tenor and bass validator will also treat this connection as breaking parallel fifths rule.

 ### Plugin settings
 You can choose path for solution scores.
 The default path is /main/solutions.